Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 Working with OCI Dynamic Inventory

-Oracle includes its dynamic inventory plugin in its OCI Ansible Collection.
+Oracle includes its dynamic inventory plugin in the OCI Ansible Collection.

 Configure the inventory plugin by creating a YAML configuration source.